stpatriarch/onekey/docs/INSTALL_EN.md

 # Second method: You can enter both the key and the host at once.
 # The generated password will be copied to the clipboard.
 onekey -k your_key_here -h your_host_here

+# New secure key generation if you don’t have one.
+Works in two modes.

+# Simple random generation.
+Cannot be recovered.
+onekey --keygen

+# Generation from your chosen phrase.
+Can be recovered.
+onekey --keygen secret_word

 ```